 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2021, Vermont Tech awarded 668 need-based scholarships to students, giving away total of $7.2 million to help students with financial need cover the cost of school.
-An additional $800000 thousand in merit-based scholarship money was awarded to students without demonstrated financial need.
+In 2023, Vermont Technical College awarded 446 need-based scholarships to students, giving away total of $5.3 million to help students with financial need cover the cost of school.
+An additional $1.27 million in merit-based scholarship money was awarded to students without demonstrated financial need.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.

-Now that we have a sense of the total estimated costs for Vermont Tech students, we can subtract the average financial aid package to find the estimated net cost.
+Now that we have a sense of the total estimated costs for Vermont Technical College students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Vermont Tech was $12,000 in 2021.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Vermont Tech seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at Vermont Technical College was $13,100 in 2023.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Vermont Technical College seem more manageable.

-What will attending Vermont Tech really cost you?
+What will attending Vermont Technical College really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
-You can find the Vermont Tech's net cost calculator on their website.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+You can find the Vermont Technical College's net cost calculator on their website.